One People Oration 2019

 In 2012, The Queen addressed this issue at an event for the nine major world faiths at Lambeth Palace, the home of the Archbishop of Canterbury.
 Her Majesty said, ‘We should remind ourselves of the significant position of the Church of England in our nation’s life.
 The concept of our established Church is occasionally misunderstood and, I believe, commonly under-appreciated.
 Its role is not to defend Anglicanism to the exclusion of other religions.
 Instead, the Church has a duty to protect the free practice of all faiths in this country.
 It certainly provides an identity and spiritual dimension for its own many adherents.
 But also, gently and assuredly, the Church of England has created an environment for other faith communities and indeed people of no faith to live freely.
 Woven into the fabric of this country, the Church has helped to build a better society – more and more in active co-operation for the common good with those of other faiths.’

-Listen to the full lecture (on an external website)
+Listen to the One People Oration 2019 (audio file on an external website)